Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-vision/README.md

 > **Notes:**
   - IAR is not supported by the TensorFlow Lite for Microcontrollers (TFLM) library
   - This code example fails to build in RELEASE mode with the `GCC_ARM` toolchain v14.2.1 as it does not recognize some of the Helium instructions of the CMSIS-DSP library.
-This issue is not present in the ARM&reg; Compiler for Embedded (armclang)
+This issue is not present in the Arm&reg; Compiler for Embedded (armclang)

 ## Supported kits (make variable 'TARGET')